-Inside the timeline of crimes by the 'Golden State Killer'
+The 'Golden State Killer': Inside the timeline of crimes

 2018

-Last week, DeAngelo's name came up for the first time in the investigation, Sacramento District Attorney Anne Marie Schubert said.
+DeAngelo's name came up for the first time in the investigation in 2018, Sacramento District Attorney Anne Marie Schubert said.

-DeAngelo was then surveilled and DNA from an item police had collected of his was confirmed as a match.
+DeAngelo became the first public arrest obtained through genetic genealogy, a new technique that takes the DNA of an unknown suspect left behind at a crime scene and identifies him or her by tracing a family tree through his or her family members, who voluntarily submit their DNA to public genealogy databases.

-"We had our man," Sacramento County Sheriff Scott Jones said at a news conference Wednesday.
+To identify DeAngelo, investigators narrowed the family tree search based on age, location and other characteristics.